altocodenl/TODIS/readme.md

 #### Sequence

 A sequence is a *list of calls*.
 When a sequence is called, this list of calls takes place in order to create the response.

+The concept of sequence, quite wonderfully, works at any level of abstraction.
+It can describe a large operation in terms of a list of steps that can intuitively be understood sequentially.
+And it can also describe what a computer does at its lower level: execute one instruction (call) after the other.

 Alternative names for a *sequence of calls* are *function*, *flow*, *procedure*, *operation*, *definition*.
 They all refer to the same concept.
 The mathematical concept of a *function* is mostly concerned with establishing a relationship between a set of messages (inputs) and responses (outputs).
 Here we are interested in the calls inside the sequence that make it possible to respond with a certain value when another value (the message) is received by the call.